 Optimum video transmission range

 The optimum unobstructed and line of sight video transmission range for the DJI Mavic Air is 4Km using the Radio controller and DJI Go 4 app.
-The flying zone should be void of any electromagnetic interference which tends to obstruct the video transmission.
+The flying zone should be void of any electromagnetic interference that tends to obstruct the video transmission.